-I’ve blogged about calling a spade a spade and talked about black and white scenario’s before, but today I wanted to do a blog inclusive of both.
-I’ve chosen to do a blog inclusive of both, because I believe they are inextricably linked and form the bigger picture of our lifestyle choices, depending on how we choose to see things.
+I’ve blogged about calling a spade a spade and talked about black and white scenario’s before, but wanted to do a blog inclusive of both.
+I believe they are inextricably linked and form the bigger picture of our lifestyle choices, depending on how we choose to see things.

 Growing up I was more observing of my life and through those observations, I became more adept at noticing certain behaviour patterns.
 Calling a spade a spade, and seeing black and white scenarios, means we get to call the shots exactly how we see them, not how we would like those shots to be, but that can work against us for obvious reasons.